Heritage Auctions

 Heritage Auctions is an American multi-national auction house based in Dallas, Texas.
 Founded in 1976, Heritage is an auctioneer of numismatic collections, comics, fine art, books, luxury accessories, real estate, and memorabilia from film, music, history, and sports.
+The company has grown to become the world's third largest auction house by total sales.

 History

 In 1982, Heritage Auctions became a partnership between two collectors, Steve Ivy and Jim Halperin.
 In 1967, Ivy dropped out of the University of Texas at Austin to form Steve Ivy Rare Coin Co. in Dallas, Texas.
 Ivy formed Heritage Auctions in Dallas in 1976.

 In 1982, Halperin sold his Boston-based business and relocated to Dallas to join Ivy.
-Alongside him, he brought Marc Emory, a partner who currently oversees a segment of Heritage's European operations.
-Another key addition to the company was Greg Rohan, who joined in 1986 and now serves as the president of the company.
-Besides Ivy, Halperin, Rohan, and Emory, the company includes other partners: Paul Minshull, Ryan Carroll, Todd Imhof, Cristiano Bierrenbach, Todd Hignite, Dustin Johnston, Joe Maddalena, Sarah Miller, Sam Spiegel and Ryan Carroll.
+Alongside him, he brought Marc Emory, a partner who oversees a segment of Heritage's European operations.
+Another addition to the company was Greg Rohan, who joined in 1986 and is now president.
+The company's other partners are Paul Minshull, Ryan Carroll, Todd Imhof, Cristiano Bierrenbach, Todd Hignite, Dustin Johnston, Joe Maddalena, Sarah Miller, Sam Spiegel and Ryan Carroll.

 In 2003, the company introduced a memorabilia department, which hosted its inaugural auction valued at approximately $2 million.

 In 2010, Heritage launched its luxury items division, which includes jewelry, handbags, and other accessories.
-In some instances, rare items from these auctions have sold for over two hundred thousand dollars.
-By 2013, the auction house was also auctioning modern and contemporary art including works by artists such as Pablo Picasso, Andy Warhol, Joan Mitchell, and Edward Ruscha.
+In some instances, items from these auctions have sold for over $200,000.
+By 2013, the auction house was also auctioning modern and contemporary art including works by Pablo Picasso, Andy Warhol, Joan Mitchell, and Edward Ruscha.

-In the immediate aftermath of the onset of the COVID-19 pandemic the company's online sales amounted to $41 million.
+In the immediate aftermath of the onset of the COVID-19 pandemic, the company's online sales amounted to $41 million.
 This figure accounted for approximately 10% of the entire previous year's annual online sales, which had reached $483 million in 2019.
-In the year 2022, Heritage Auctions accomplished sales surpassing $1.45 billion.
-This figure does not include the charity auction organized by Heritage for Dmitry Muratov's Nobel Peace Prize, which brought $103.5 million.
-The entirety of these proceeds was directed towards UNICEF to support humanitarian initiatives for refugee relief.
+In the year 2022, Heritage accomplished sales over $1.45 billion.
+This figure does not include the charity auction organized by Heritage for Dmitry Muratov's Nobel Peace Prize, which brought $103.5 million; the entirety of these proceeds was directed towards UNICEF to support humanitarian initiatives for refugee relief.

-In 2023 Heritage Auctions was ranked third among Western auction houses with total sales of $1.76 billion.
-In 2024, Heritage Auctions' annual total sales reached $1.867 billion, the highest recorded in its history.
+In 2023 Heritage was ranked third among Western auction houses with total sales of $1.76 billion.
+In 2024, Heritage's annual total sales reached $1.867 billion, the highest recorded in its history.

+In 2025, Heritage closed its annual sales with more than $2.15 billion, the company's fifth consecutive record-breaking year.